1 month 3 weeks ago

 2 months ago

-Funeral services will be held at 2 p.m.
-Saturday, January 31, at McKibben and Guinn Funeral Service in Grenada with interment following in Hebron Baptist Church Cemetery.
-Visitation will be held from noon until service time.
+Funeral services will be held 2 p.m.
+Tuesday, April 21, at McKibben and Guinn Funeral Service in Grenada with interment following at Ashland Cemetery in Cascilla.

 Published on